Is Your Child Ready for a Cell Phone?

 Cell phones are expensive, and your child probably doesn’t need the newest model with all the bells and whistles.
 The best first phone for a child is either a used one (several generations old) or a basic phone with limited functions.

 If your child proves they are responsible by taking good care of their phone and responding to your texts and calls, you can consider upgrading them to a better phone, if needed.

 Self-control is not necessarily a strong suit in the still-developing mind of a child, and setting parental controls on their phone can help protect them.

-Parental controls can include restrictions on downloading apps, preventing explicit content, restricting Web searches, and only allowing certain games.
+Parental controls can include restrictions on downloading apps, preventing explicit content, limiting cell phone usage, restricting Web searches, and only allowing certain games.
 Start off by restricting as much as you feel you need to and eventually allow more options with proven responsibility.

 Monitoring with privacy